Gregofi/CodeRunner3000/docs/NewLanguage.md

 }
 ```

-They may also be a `"compiler"` member.
+There may also be a `"compiler"` member.

 ## Evaluator